vijay2249/BoringNotes/Azure/AZ-104/Deploy and Manage Azure compute resources/configure-azure-app-service-plans.md

 2. Number of VM instances
 3. Size of VM instances

 If your plan is configured to run five VM instances, then all applications in the plan run on all five instances.
-If your plan is configured for autoscaling, then all applications in the plan are scaled out together based on the autoscale settings
+If your plan is configured for autoscaling, then all applications in the plan are scaled out together based on the auto-scale settings

 Things to consider when using app service plans